Skip to main content

 tip

-To get better understanding of database models, please check Cascade Documentation
+To get a better understanding of database models, please check Cascade Documentation

-In the previous example we saw how to return list of users, but what if we want to return a specific user?
+In the previous example, we saw how to return a list of users, but what if we want to return a specific user?

 src/app/users/routes.ts